apache/druid/docs/querying/nested-columns.md

   ~ KIND, either express or implied.
 See the License for the ~ specific language governing permissions and limitations ~ under the License.
-    ~
-  ~ Nested columns is an experimental feature that is subject to ~ change or removal at any time.
   -->

 > Nested columns is an experimental feature available starting in Apache Druid 24.0.
 As an experimental feature, functionality documented on this page is subject to change or removal in future releases.
 Review the release notes and this page to stay up to date with changes.